 6. Research life history, historical distribution population dynamics, and habitat use of the species, and clarify threats facing these populations, so that appropriate conservation measures can be taken to adaptively improve conservation and recovery efforts.

 Western Painted Turtle Recovery Team.
 2016.
 Recovery Plan for the Painted Turtle - Pacific Coast Population (Chrysemys picta pop.
 1) in British Columbia.
 Province of BC.
-Recovery Plan
+BC Recovery Strategy (Species at Risk)

 Topic: Recovery Planning